BMMiklos/graphql-typescript-configuration/README.md

 }
 ```

-* `"extends": "@tsconfig/node14/tsconfig.json"` Extends a tsconfig file from `node_modules` directory what we previousli installed
+* `"extends": "@tsconfig/node14/tsconfig.json"` Extends a tsconfig file from `node_modules` directory what we previously installed
-* `"outDir": "./dist"` outDir is the place where the compiled ts files (after compilation is js) to the `dist` folder
+* `"outDir": "./dist"` outDir is the folder where the compiled ts files will be palced, in this case `dist` folder

 ## Folder Structure